-Before the intervention
+Before the Intervention

 Talk to a doctor, addiction recovery professional, psychologist, or intervention specialist, called an interventionist, to determine the best approach for your particular situation and how to put a treatment plan into place.
 In most cases, having an interventionist in the room during the intervention will lead to better outcomes.

 Addiction recovery professionals can also direct you to the educational materials you need to better understand the disease of addiction, as well as resource materials to give your loved one.
 They can also keep the intervention on track if the loved one begins lashing out or engaging in denial to avoid getting help for their addiction, which is a common occurrence in interventions.

 Even if your loved one isn’t ready for help, it’s important for those close to the individual to get help for themselves through counseling and support group participation.
 Interventions often enable other people involved to recognize other addictive behaviors that they may be engaging in and

 During the Intervention